NVIDIA/warp/docs/modules/allocators.rst

     wp.capture_launch(capture.graph)

-From now on, we will refer to these allocators as mempool allocators, for short.
+From now on, we will refer to these allocators as *mempool allocators* for short.

 Configuration